b7702e2/walkthroughs/flaws.cloud.md

 </Error>
 ```
 ### **AWS CLI access**
 There are a number of ways one can access any AWS resource.
-If the resource is (mistakenly or not) configured to allow public internet access, such as that in Level 1, then the access is via for example HTTP(S).
-Within AWS, there is also console access and programmatic access.
+If the resource is (mistakenly or not) configured to allow public internet access, such as that in Level 1, then the access can be for example via any traditional HTTP(S) client, such as browsers or curl, and without any authentication.
+There are also authenticated access methods specific to AWS, such as the AWS console, and programmatic access using for example AWS CLI tooling.
 A user can only access S3 buckets belonging to their own account with console access.
 But programmatic access can be less restrictive and to resources in a different account.
-To test the Level 2 bucket with programmatic access using awscli, first configure any user on your AWS console, and save the access key id and secret access key to ~/.aws/credentials
+To test the Level 2 bucket with programmatic access using awscli, first configure a basic user on the AWS console of your own account, and save the access key id and secret access key to ~/.aws/credentials on our attack machine:
 ```
 [default]
 aws_access_key_id=AKIAIOSFODNN7EXAMPLE